VangalaSaikishore/Recipe-App/README.md

 Remember to replace placeholders such as `your-username`, `your-project`, and update any additional information according to your project's needs.
 This comprehensive document provides a complete set of instructions and commands for managing your React project using Vite.

-## I HOPE USERS WILL ENJOY WHILE USING THESE APP THANK YOU!!!.........   ###VANGALA SAIKISHORE
+## I hope users will enjoy while using this app!!!!!   ##Vangala Saikishore